 - A decision rendered by a Student Affairs Committee hearing may be appealed if the sanction involves a suspension or expulsion from the School and University and in accordance with the following procedures.
 See also Sections III.C.11.n.iv and III.D.
 6 and 7.

-- An appeal must be submitted in writing to the Dean of the Tandon School of Engineering within seven business days from the date on which the decision was sent to the student.
+- An appeal of suspension or expulsion from the School and University must be submitted in writing to the Dean of the Tandon School of Engineering within 7 business days from the date on which the decision was sent to the student.

 - The appeal must cite one or more of four of the following grounds as the basis for the appeal; it must include evidence to support the allegation; and it must specify the remedy sought by the appellant: